Tag: Relationship Advice

 These are highly successful men who have learned how to not settle for the status quo while also not being a controlling jerk.

-In my masculine confidence framework, I teach you how to be a man with a solid spine and a soft heart.
+I can teach you how to be a man with a solid spine and a soft heart.

-Many sexually frustrated men don’t realize how they are preventing the intimacy they crave!
-Dive into this article or watch the video below to discover why women are drawn to confident, powerful men—not those who are sexually frustrated.
+Many men are rejected for sex without realizing how they are preventing the intimacy they crave.
+Dive into this article or watch the video below to discover why women are drawn to men who can face rejection with confidence.

 YouTube player